Afghanistan accession to World Trade Organization: The policy of Afghanistan toward the WTO

-Positive and Negative impacts of Afghanistan’s membership in WTO
+Positive and negative impacts of Afghanistan’s membership in WTO

 Advantages

 Resolving Disputes: one of the aims behind establishing the WTO was to help member nations resolve their trade-related disputes.

 Equal Treatment: Joining the WTO gives Afghan exports access to all WTO member markets on a Most Favored Nation (MFN) basis.
 This means that Afghan exports will be eligible for the best treatment that the country provides to the goods of other WTO members.

 For example, if the European Union grants the United States a low tariff on its potatoes, then Afghan exports must be given the same low tariff on exports of Bamiyan potatoes to the European Union.

-Free Trade
+Free trade

 The WTO aims to increase free trade in the world and remove obstacles toward it.
 Therefore, Afghanistan not only has access to the markets of 146 countries, but its exports would not face high tariffs in other countries.

-Transit Dispute Settlement
+Transit dispute settlement

 Afghanistan is landlocked country which has caused difficulties in the area of trade.
 Joining the WTO provides Afghanistan a forum to resolve its transit-related problems via this organization.
 WTO rules will not force Pakistan to revise the Afghanistan–Pakistan Transit Trade Agreement to allow Afghanistan access to Indian markets.

 Disadvantages

-Threat to Newly Emerged Industries
+Threat to newly emerged industries

 Governments in some countries that have recently started to become industrialized try to increase tariffs on importing goods in order for the domestic industries to survive in rivalry with foreign industries; however, Afghanistan, due to getting WTO membership, would not be able to increase tariffs on importing goods.
 Thus, newly emerged domestic industries could suffer in competition with foreign industries and could be defeated by imported goods.
 Some believe that this may lead to increased unemployment in the country.